 For certain kinds of drugs, you can use the plan's network mail-order service.
 Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs that are not available through the plan's mail-order service are marked with an asterisk in our "Drug List."
+The drugs that are not available through the plan's mail-order service are marked with italics in our "Drug List."

-Our plan's mail-order service requires you to order up to a 100 or 100-day supply.
+Our plan's mail-order service allows you to order up to a 100-day supply.